apache/tvm-rfcs/rfcs/0104-scalable-vectors-in-tir.md

     ```
     int kScalableVectorLaneMark = -1
     ```
     to represent scalable lanes in `DataType`.
-Somewhat awkwardly the `runtime::DataType` uses `int` for lanes, while DLDataType uses `uint16_t`.
-However, we only use the wrapper to access the lanes, so as long as we handle `uint16_t -> int` conversion in a careful manner, this approach would work.
+The lanes of scalable vectors are usually expressed as a multiple of `vscale`.
+In order to make the lanes value (including the scalar multiplier) recoverable from `DataType`, we will use a corresponding negative value, e.g. for `T.ramp(0, 1, 4 * vscale())` would have its `runtime::DataType` lanes set to -4.

-4. **Codegen** - Most of the codegen changes can be contained in a specialised AArch64 codegen that subclasses `CodeGenCPU`.
+4. **Codegen** - Most of the codegen changes would entail extending the current vector support to scalable vectors.
 Besides handling the `tir.vscale -> llvm.vscale` conversion, an important enhancement would be support for strided ramps and broadcasts.
 Unlike Arm(R) Neon(TM) instruction set, SVE supports gather load and scatter store operations, which in TIR could be represented either by a `BufferLoad`/`Bufferstore` which is indexed by a `Ramp` with `stride != 1`, e.g.
     ```
     A[T.ramp(0, 2, 4 * tir.vscale())]
     ```